Frequently Asked Questions

 No refunds will be issued for cancellation or camp days missed for any reason.
 Program changes can be accommodated if space is available, by contacting Bot Camp at email@example.com.
 Additional costs may be charged to your account where applicable.

 Bot Camp day camps run during the months of March, July and August.
 The sessions vary based on location.
-Please click Register at the top of the page, and select a location to view available session dates.
+Please click the Schedule button at the top of the page, to view available session dates.

 Instruction begins at 9:00 am and concludes at 3:30 pm Monday to Friday, including an hour for lunch, snacks and physical activities breaks.

 You may drop your children off at our lab as early as 8:30 am and pick them up as late as 4:00 pm.